aalghazali/website/README.md

 # My Website
-Hello peoples!
-This is my personal website where I am constantly updating it.
-I hope you enjoy your time here!
+Greetings!

+This is my portfolio website.
+In it, you'll find my projects that I have worked on over the years of my web development career.
+I hope you like what you see!